Greg Lukianoff

-Gregory Christopher Lukianoff (/ˌluːkˈjɑːnɒf/; born 1974) is an American journalist, author and activist who serves as the president of the Foundation for Individual Rights and Expression (FIRE).
+Gregory Christopher Lukianoff (/ˌluːkˈjɑːnɒf/; born 1974) is an American lawyer, journalist, author and activist who serves as the president of the Foundation for Individual Rights and Expression (FIRE).
 He previously served as FIRE's first director of legal and public advocacy until he was appointed president in 2006.

-Life

-Born in Manhattan, New York City, in 1974, Lukianoff is a graduate of American University and Stanford Law School.

-Work
+Early life and education

+Lukianoff was born in Manhattan, New York City, in 1974.
+He graduated from American University and then Stanford Law School, where he obtained a Juris Doctor (J.D.) in 2000.
+As a law student, he focused on constitutional law and the First Amendment, and developed an interest in free speech.
+He interned with the American Civil Liberties Union (ACLU) in California.

+Career

 Lukianoff has published articles in the Los Angeles Times, The Boston Globe, The Chronicle of Higher Education, The Atlantic, Inside Higher Ed, and the New York Post.
-His article in The Atlantic, "The Coddling of the American Mind" discussed whether or not trigger warnings are harming college health.
+His article in The Atlantic, "The Coddling of the American Mind," discussed whether trigger warnings are harming college health.
 He is a blogger for The Huffington Post and served as a regular columnist for the Daily Journal of Los Angeles and San Francisco.
 Along with Harvey Silverglate and David A. French, Lukianoff is a co-author of FIRE's Guide to Free Speech on Campus.

 He testified before the United States Congress on the state of free speech on college campuses, and he appeared in the films Brainwashing 101 and Indoctrinate U on the same topic.
-He has made numerous appearances on nationally syndicated news broadcasts, like CNN and FOX News.
+He has made numerous appearances on nationally syndicated news broadcasts, such as CNN and Fox News.

-He has also appeared on various news shows, including Stossel on more than one occasion.
+He has also appeared on various other shows, including Stossel on more than one occasion.
 Before joining FIRE, Lukianoff interned with the American Civil Liberties Union of Northern California and the Organization for Aid to Refugees, and was a development coordinator for the EnvironMentors Project.
-He lives in New York City.
+He lives in Washington, D.C.

 Lukianoff and his co-author Jonathan Haidt were awarded the Hugh M. Hefner First Amendment Award in 2019 for their book The Coddling of the American Mind.
+In 2021 Lukianoff coined the term Weimar Fallacy in reference to the idea that too much free speech is the true cause of the horrors of Nazi Germany and the Holocaust.
+Lukianoff noted of the Weimar Republic government's campaign of widespread shutdown of Nazi newspapers that: "in a two-year period, they shut down 99 in Prussia alone — but they accelerated that crackdown on speech as the Nazis ascended to power.
+Hitler himself was banned from speaking in several German states from 1925 until 1927."

-He served as executive producer on the 2015 documentary about self-censorship and cultural awareness in comedy, Can We Take a Joke?, and the 2020 documentary about former ACLU executive director Ira Glasser's mission to defend Nazis' right to protest in a Jewish residential area, which caused 30,000 members to leave the ACLU.
+He served as an executive producer for Can We Take a Joke?, a 2015 documentary about self-censorship and cultural awareness in comedy, as well as a 2020 documentary about former ACLU executive director Ira Glasser called Mighty IRA.

+Personal life

+Lukianoff married Michelle LaBlanc in 2012.
+Their oldest son, Benjamin, was born circa 2015, followed by a second son, Maxwell, in 2017.
+Lukianoff and LaBlanc were divorced in 2025.